IBM-Cloud/docs/services/mobileaccess/google-auth-cordova.md

 ---
 {:screen: .screen}
 {:shortdesc: .shortdesc}
-{:codeblock: .codeblock}

 # Enabling Google authentication for Cordova apps
 {: #google-auth-cordova}

-Last updated: 22 August 2016
+Last updated: 23 August 2016
 {: .last-updated}

 To configure your {{site.data.keyword.amafull}} Cordova applications for Google authentication integration,  you must make changes in the native code of the Cordova application (Java, Objective-C, or Swift).
 Each platform must be configured separately.
 Use the native development environment to make changes in the native code, for example, in Android Studio or Xcode.